 Don’t let that stop you though.
 There are some great resources out there.
 The Society of Children’s Book Writers and Illustrators is a great place to learn more about creating children’s books and even offers an Illustrator’s Gallery to help find an illustrator for your book.

-Like all self-motivated endeavors, there will be a lot of work involved, but if you are willing to put in the work, the reward can be tremendous!
+Like all self-motivated endeavors, there will be a lot of work involved, but if you will put in the work, the reward can be tremendous!

 Selling your Children’s book

-Much like a self-published novel, selling your children’s book is going to be most successful if you can do it directly through a network of interested readers.
+Much like a self-published novel, selling your children’s book will be most successful if you can do it directly through a network of interested readers.

 Now that gets challenging since this means you either need to establish connections with schools or kid’s groups, or you need a captive local audience (such as a bookstore connection) you can leverage.
 Both situations likely mean a lot of leg-work on your end.

-Children’s book authors do have an edge over the novelist when selling by hand though.
-You can schedule a reading (again, you’ll need to establish connections to leverage first) at the local bookstore or library and literally read your book while showing the pictures.
+Children’s book authors have an edge over the novelist when selling by hand though.
+You can schedule a reading (again, you must establish connections to leverage first) at the local bookstore or library and literally read your book while showing the pictures.
 If it’s good, you’ve suddenly got a group of children excited about your book, which will translate into a group of parents excited about your book.

 Driving traffic to a website to order can be more difficult, but not impossible.
 The cornerstone of your children’s book marketing efforts will always be your connections—those you have established and those you build through in-person readings.